GrassHopper1977/Morello_CHERI_Setup/README.md

    Autoboot in 0 seconds.
 [Space] to pause
 ```
 I press space to pause then press 6 until the Kernel: shows one of the purecap builds (I use `6. kernel: kernel.GENERIC-MORELLO-PURECAP (4 of 4)`).

+You can also change the default kernel by adding the line `kernel="..."` to /boot/loader.conf.
+The name must be a subdirectory of /boot that contains a kernel. e.g kernel, kernel.GENERIC-MORELLO-PURECAP, etc.

 ## CheriBSD Won't Boot!
 If you have a USB hub plugged when booting it causes an error that looks like this: